AGuerenaGonzalez/Software-Design-Team8/README.md

 # Software Design
 This is the template for the team project of the Software Design course at the Vrije Universiteit Amsterdam.
+ALEX

 Check if works
 HELLLOOOOO